 What does ERA do?

-EERA works to defend laws that prohibit sex-based discrimination and advance gender equality in the workplace and in educational institutions [or, in employment and education].
-We do this through representing women and girls in lawsuits, advocating for public policies that expand and protect the civil rights of workers and students, and educating women and girls about their legal rights through programs like the Advice and Counseling Service.
+ERA works to defend laws that prohibit sex-based discrimination and advance gender equality in the workplace and in educational institutions [or, in employment and education].
+We do this through representing women and girls in lawsuits, advocating for public policies that expand and protect the civil rights of workers and students, and educating women and girls about their legal rights.
 Learn more about ERA.

 Is ERA a government agency?

 No. ERA is a private, non-profit organization founded in 1974, and we are not affiliated with any agency or branch of government.